Choose wisely. There is only one correct answer to each question.

 5.

-To determine whether your existing portfolio fits your investing blueprint, you should, among other things, search for overlap among your investments.
+To determine whether your existing portfolio fits your investing blueprint, you should, among other things, identify your core investments.